Module @endo/patterns - v1.4.7

 @endo/patterns

-Builds on @endo/pass-style as described in kindOf and passStyleOf levels of abstraction to define higher level data types as individual refinements of Passable CopyTagged records (PassStyle "tagged"):
+Builds on @endo/pass-style! as described in kindOf and passStyleOf levels of abstraction to define higher level data types as individual refinements of Passable CopyTagged records (PassStyle "tagged"):

 • CopySet -- a collection of unique distinguishable Keys